M2TeamArchived/NSudo/Readme.md

 Docs will be built into `docs`, where GitHub Pages treated as site root.
 So be sure to commit `docs` changes.

-CI/CD is not included in this PR, so manual build is required after every docs update. `yarn dev` runs a local hot-reload-enabled docs server for easier debugging.

 Docs engine is based on [VuePress](https://v1.vuepress.vuejs.org).